 Master of Science in Speech-Language Pathology

-In order to be considered for admission to the Master of Science in Speech-Language Pathology program, the materials noted below must be completed and submitted to CSDCAS by January 15 (i.e., materials must be postmarked by this date).
-Once they are verified by CSDCAS, they will be reviewed by Loyola's admission committee.
-Please note that documents may take up to 4 weeks for verification.
-Please note that it is the responsibility of the applicant to ensure that a completed application and all materials are received by the application deadline (January 15).
+To be considered for admission to the Master of Science in Speech-Language Pathology program, the materials noted below must be submitted to CSDCAS by February 15 (postmarked by this date).
+Once the materials and application are verified by CSDCAS, they will be reviewed by Loyola's admission committee.
+The verification process may take up to 4 weeks.
+Please note that it is the responsibility of the applicant to ensure that a completed application and all materials are submitted by the application deadline.

 It is important to understand the application process before submitting your application.
-Please read the CSDCAS instructions and Frequently Asked Questions (FAQs) before submitting your application.
+Please read the CSDCAS instructions and Frequently Asked Questions (FAQs) at the start of the application process.

 In addition to the electronic CSDCAS application, applicants must submit the following materials directly to CSDCAS.

 - Personal Essay.
-A personal statement of interest must be submitted specifically addressing why you wish to enroll in Loyola University Maryland’s graduate program in speech-language pathology and 2) answering a question related to a hypothetical scenario in speech-language pathology.
+A two-part essay must be submitted directly to CSDCAS specifically addressing 1) why you wish to enroll in Loyola University Maryland’s graduate program in speech-language pathology and 2) answering a question related to a hypothetical scenario in speech-language pathology.

 - Official transcripts from all colleges or universities attended must be submitted directly to CSDCAS.
-Please note that fall grades are required (via transcript or Academic Update).
+Please note that fall 2023 grades are required (via transcript or Academic Update feature in CSDCAS).

 - Three academic/professional letters of recommendation must be submitted directly to CSDCAS.
 Three letters of recommendation are required and only the first three received will be reviewed by the Admissions Committee.
 Please only submit letters from faculty, supervisors, and other professionals who are able to discuss your ability to succeed in a graduate program in speech-language pathology, including academic and personal characteristics that may contribute to your achievement.

 - Prerequisite Course Information Form.
-This form is required for all applicants who have not completed an undergraduate degree in speech-language pathology or communication science disorders.
-Only prospective students who do not have a speech or communication science disorders degree and include a completed Prerequisite Course Information Form and all other required documents will be considered for admission.
+This form is required only for applicants who will not be or have not completed an undergraduate degree in speech-language pathology or communication science disorders.
+Only prospective students who will not or do not have a speech or communication science disorders degree and who include a completed Prerequisite Course Information Form (plus all other required documents) will be considered for admission.

 In addition to the documents above, the following documents are also required if applicable.

-- International Student Supplemental Forms (required only if a student visa is needed.
+- International Student Supplemental Forms is required only if a student visa is needed.
 Send this form directly to Loyola University Maryland and not to CSDCAS.